Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Overview and Categorization of Existing Approximation Methods

 {\bf The operator Method of Approximation (OMA)}

 The OMA has been pioneered by Feranchuk and Komarov [41].
-The application of the OMA to the anharmonic interaction and to several other problems has been described in ref.[42], which also provides a guide to earlier works of the authors.
+The application of the OMA to the anharmonic interaction and to several other problems has been described in ref.[42] , which also provides a guide to earlier works of the authors.
 The basic idea of this method is to formulate the problem in the Fock-space of operators, instead of working with the co-ordinates and momenta.
 In doing so, an arbitrary parameter $\omega$ is introduced into the theory, which is then fixed by standard variational minimization of the energy-functional order-by-order in a modified PT.
-Details can be found in ref.[41].
+Details can be found in ref.[41] .
 The main limitation of the model appears to be the implementation of the scheme e.g. for non-polynomial interactions, interaction representing analytic functions expressible in infinite series, problems in higher dimensions, quantum field theory etc. In such cases, {\it additional} assumptions/methods/skills have to be employed [42].

 {\bf Approximation methods based on quantum-canonical transformation (QCT)}